 Richard Levy has had 27 years automotive manufacturer (Nissan/Ford) and supplier (Air International) experience in sales and marketing management positions including four years as Director of Sales and Dealer Operations at Nissan.
 He has also had investments and participation in several commercial ventures including food, travel and now internet businesses.

-Richard has been a partner and was Managing Director (resigned Feburary 2017) of MMG Interactive for the last 17 years including involvement with servicing many blue chip and high value SME customers, and has also published papers on the internet and the auto industry - both business-to business and business-to-consumer.
-He was and continues to be a founding owner of apStream, an internet streaming services company.
+Richard has been a partner and was Managing Director (resigned February 2017) of MMG Interactive for 17 years including involvement with servicing many blue chip and high value SME customers, and has also published papers on the internet and the auto industry - both business-to business and business-to-consumer.
+He was and continues to be a founding owner of apStream, an internet streaming services company. and is a director and founding owner of Fourth Mode Pty Ltd and a significant shareholder in startup company Mesh Assist Pty Ltd.